Public Record & Evidence Map – A Whistleblower Led Archive of:

 This site does not assert tax evasion as an established fact; it flags a clear IRS-relevant risk pattern.
 A structured brief, including timeline, entities, and cash-flow narratives, is being prepared for potential submission to IRS Criminal Investigation and aligned agencies where appropriate.

-Product Claims, Patents & Technology – Verified Misrepresentation Patterns
+Product Claims, Patents & Technology – Verification and Misrepresentation Review

-Beyond financial conduct and sponsorship narratives, a critical pattern has emerged within the product itself.
-Agua Plus / Plus Brand has repeatedly promoted its water, filtration system, and “All-Scratch” technology using claims that are unverified, inconsistent, or directly contradicted by available public records.
-These representations form part of the brand’s credibility architecture used in retail, sponsorship and investor-facing contexts.
+Beyond financial conduct and sponsorship narratives, a critical pattern has emerged within the product and technology claims themselves.
+AGUA Plus / Plus Brand has promoted its water, filtration system, and All-Scratch!® technology using patent, global-protection, safety, health, and technical-performance language that requires careful verification against primary patent-office records, regulatory evidence, laboratory data, and independent documentation.
+These representations form part of the brand’s credibility architecture used in retail, sponsorship, investor-facing, and licensing contexts.

-1. False Patent & Global IP Protection Claims
+1. Patent, PCT & Global IP Protection Claims

-Public-facing materials from Agua Plus / Plus Brand have repeatedly described their “All-Scratch!®” technology as:
+Public-facing materials from AGUA Plus / Plus Brand have described All-Scratch!® using escalating patent and global-protection language, including:

-• “Patented All-Scratch!® Technology” (later advertising, website copy, sponsorship decks).
+• “Patented All-Scratch!® Technology” in later advertising, website copy, sponsorship, and partner-facing material.

 2. Filtration & Purification Technology Claims